dgraph-io/dgraph-docs/content/enterprise-features/binary-backups.md

 Starting with` v20.07.0`, we also added support for Encrypted Backups using encryption keys sitting on [Hashicorp Vault](https://www.vaultproject.io/).

-### New flag “Encrypted” in manifest.json
+### New `Encrypted` flag in manifest.json

-A new flag “Encrypted” is added to the `manifest.json`.
+A new `Encrypted` flag is added to the `manifest.json`.
 This flag indicates if the corresponding binary backup is encrypted or not.
 To be backward compatible, if this flag is absent, it is presumed that the corresponding backup is not encrypted.

 For a series of full and incremental backups, per the current design, we don't allow the mixing of encrypted and unencrypted backups.
 As a result, all full and incremental backups in a series must either be encrypted fully or not at all.
 This flag helps with checking this restriction.